rjcassara-/files/resume2018.md

 + Web/SDK Product Support Manager (2006-2008):

-    - Provided support to customers with unique issues and custom code requirements
+    - Provided support to customers with escalated issues and custom code requirements
     - Colloborated with international support team on product issues
     - Developed and delivered training for technical support teams